-As of 1 October you can register for this programme.
+As of 1 October, you can register for this programme.
 You need to start in Studielink, which is the Dutch national registration system for higher education.
-Subsequently,

-If you still have questions after checking these pages, you may find the answer in our FAQ section.
-You can also send an email to the Admissions Office.
+If you still have questions after checking these pages, you can send an e-mail to the Admissions Office.